Nioh 2

 is a 2020 action role-playing game developed by Team Ninja and Kou Shibusawa and published by Koei Tecmo for the PlayStation 4.
 It was released by Sony Interactive Entertainment outside Japan on PlayStation consoles.
 It is a prequel to Nioh (2017).
 Versions for PlayStation 5 and Windows titled Nioh 2: Complete Edition, featuring all previous downloadable content, were released on February 5, 2021.
 The game received generally positive reviews from critics and sold 2.5 million units by February 2022.
-A sequel, Nioh 3, is set to be released on February 6, 2026.
+A sequel, Nioh 3, was released on February 6, 2026.

 Gameplay

 Similar to its predecessor, Nioh 2 is an action role-playing game.
 Players can create their own playable character, who is a hybrid born of a yōkai mother and a human father, granting the protagonist many abilities related to yōkai adapted from traditional Japanese folklore.
 Players are equipped with a variety of weapons such as odachi and kusarigama, and earn new skills and special abilities as they progress in the game.
 When players defeat a hostile yōkai, some of them may drop a "Soul Core".
 Soul Cores allow players to use yōkai abilities once the cores are purified by visiting a shrine.

 At locations named "Benevolent Graves", players can summon other players, controlled by artificial intelligence, to assist them in combat.
 The game also features a three-player cooperative multiplayer mode.